grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 ### Notification policies

-[Notification policies](ref:notification-policies) provide a flexible method to handle alert notifications for larger systems.
+[Notification policies](ref:notification-policies) is an advanced option to handle alert notifications for larger systems.

 Notification policies routes alerts to contact points via label matching.
 Each notification policy consists of a set of label matchers (0 or more) that specify which alert instances (identified by their labels) they handle.
 Notification policies are defined in a tree structure, where the root of the notification policy tree is the **Default notification policy**, which ensures all alert instances are handled.